overtone/emacs-live/packs/stable/clojure-pack/lib/cider/README.md

 ### Launch a nREPL server and client from Emacs

-Simply open in Emacs a file belonging to your `lein` project (like `foo.clj`) and type <kbd>M-x cider-jack-in</kbd>.
-This will start a nREPL with all the deps loaded in, plus an `CIDER` client connected to it.
+Simply open in Emacs a file belonging to your `lein` or `boot` project (like `foo.clj`) and type <kbd>M-x cider-jack-in</kbd>.
+This will start a nREPL with all the deps loaded in, plus a `CIDER` client connected to it.

-Alternative you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a lein project, without having to visit any file in it.
+Alternative you can use <kbd>C-u M-x cider-jack-in</kbd> to specify the name of a `lein` or `boot` project, without having to visit any file in it.

 ### Connect to a running nREPL server